Meduzz/hosts/README.md

 Will remove all rows with a "domain" matching dev.local from your ~/etc/hosts.

-If the user executing are lacking permissions, there shall be errors.
+If the user executing are lacking permissions, there shall be errors (and they shall be pretty...ish).